 Incorporating vegetables into your breakfast is easier than you think.
 These healthy breakfast recipes are delicious, easy to make and full of veggie goodness!
-There are lots of easy ways to eat more vegetables for breakfast!
+This recipe roundup is all about how to eat more vegetables for breakfast!

 Pin my tips for How to Eat More Vegetables for Breakfast!

 When we are preparing breakfast we tend to reach for grains, dairy and eggs (as well as meat, if you enjoy something more substantial in the morning), rarely vegetables.
 We tend to put vegetables in salads and soups and casseroles and eat them as side dishes, and all that’s reserved for lunch or dinner.
 There must be good reason why we don’t associate breakfast with vegetables.